HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/mng_portlets_apps_widgets/adisancr_t.md

 If you want to enable the anchors again, restore the FRAGMENT\_IDENTIFIER capability.
 Use the same portlet to add it back to the appropriate clients.

-If you want to disable anchors just for certain portlets you can configure a portlet preference of wps.fragment.identifier=false as well.
+If you want to disable anchors just for certain portlets you can configure a portlet preference of wps.fragment.identifier=false just for that portlet as well.